 Click here for 10 weeknight dinner ideas!

 For best success, be as least restrictive as possible.
-Do not make everything low-fat— fat adds flavor and makes dishes more successful.
+Do not make everything low-fat- fat adds flavor and makes dishes more successful.
 Do not eliminate food groups.
-If you aren’t confident about your kitchen skills, pick just 1-2 recipes and try them a few times (I also offer customized cooking classes!).
+If you aren’t confident about your kitchen skills, pick just 1-2 recipes and try them a few times.
 Any time you make a new recipe, consider it a rough draft.
 Click here for a list of cookbooks/cooking resources.
-Last, instead of asking yourself what the kids want for dinner, ask yourself what YOU want to make/serve.
+Lastly, instead of asking yourself what the kids want for dinner, ask yourself what YOU want to make/serve.
 If you struggle with confidence in the kitchen, or simply feel that your skills aren’t up to scratch, you could search online for “cooking classes near me” to find a local class.
 These classes are a great way to improve your culinary skills.

 4) Kids/Family Complains about What is Served